hassmuha/CarND-LaneLines-P1-Submit/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+1) Grayscale image conversion, I used the default parameters for RGB to grayscale image conversion
 ![alt text][image1]
+2) Gaussian smoothing / blurring is applied on grayscale image, images or video seems also not so sharp so kernel of size 3 was selected
+3) Canny Edge detection after smoothing, here the parameters chosen were low_threshold = 100 and high_threshold = 200
+![alt text][image2]
+4) Defining Region of Interest within the image dimention,  by looking at the videos it was identified better to use a polygon, the parameters were adjusted till we get best results
+![alt text][image3]
+5) Performing Hough transformation for lines detection on edges available only in region of interest.
+With following parameters rho = 1, theta = np.pi/180, threshold = 30, min_line_len = 10, max_line_gap = 150, I was able to extract the lines marking the position of lanes and filter all the unnecessary lines within the image.
+6) Then by using the weighted combining method the detected laned were plotted over original image
+![alt text][image4]

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by slope filtering.
+As we know the slope for the right side should be negative and for the left side slope should have positive value.
+The range have been defined separately for right and left lanes.
+At the end average slope and average y-intercept is calculated for left aand right lanes.
+A single line has been drawn for by taking the average slope and y-intercept within the region of interest for both left and right lane separately combining slopes together
+![alt text][image5]
+![alt text][image4]

 ### 2. Identify potential shortcomings with your current pipeline